 Verdict

-This completely free tool doesn’t have the same modeling or investment capabilities as its big competitors and doesn’t have a customer service team.
+This free tool doesn’t have the same modeling or investment capabilities as its big competitors and doesn’t have a customer service team.
 But it’s also 100% free.

 See Related: Revolut Review